FTTC Speeds Explained: What Can Your Business Expect?

 Technical Director

-How FTTC Works
+How does FTTC actually work?

-These figures assume a quality copper pair in good condition.
-In older buildings, internal wiring faults, poor quality extensions, or corroded connections can reduce speeds below even these estimates.
+All ranges above are indicative line-length estimates, not guarantees.
+In older buildings, internal wiring faults, poor extensions, or corroded connections routinely pull speeds below even these numbers.

 - VoIP calls consume roughly equal bandwidth in both directions